LeHuman/P2P-File-Sharing/docs/Manual.md

 The typical procedure for using this program is as follows

 1. Create valid folders for each client
-2. Move files to folders for each client that want to be shared
+2. Move files to folders for each client's origin folder that want to be shared
 3. Create the static connection config (or use the one provided)
 4. Start at least two clients, using the folders previously created, and where at least one of the clients is a super-peer
 5. On one client, search for file